 Get access to the powerful governance management and compliance capabilities of the Microsoft Power Platform.
 Admins can utilize the unified admin center to control their bots and data, all within an easy-to-use multi-tenant SaaS.
 Features coming soon include:

 All of these capabilities continue to be available in Power Virtual Agents globally distributed, multi-tenant SaaS.
-There’s no infrastructure to manage, no services to stand up, no models to train—just sign up, work together with your subject matter experts and developers to build your bot or IVR, connect it to your backend systems, publish it to Microsoft Teams, Facebook, a telephone number or the channel of your choice, and get built-in analytics and insights on what to build next—all from the same pane of glass.
+There’s no infrastructure to manage, no services to stand up, no models to train—just sign up, work together with your subject matter experts and developers to build your bot, connect it to your backend systems, publish it to Microsoft Teams, Websites, Facebook, or the channel of your choice, and get built-in analytics and insights on what to build next—all from the same pane of glass.

 And with that SaaS, of course, comes all the powerful governance, management, and compliance capabilities of Microsoft Power Platform.
 Power Virtual Agents is available in government clouds and is Fedramp certified.
 It’s Health Insurance Portability and Accountability Act (HIPAA) and Health Information Trust Alliance (HITRUST) certified for healthcare scenarios.
 It’s payment card industry (PCI) compliant to handle payment scenarios.
 It is available across geos, has configurable data loss prevention policies, and gives admins complete control over their data.